neighboring countries of india

 National Security

-India’s border security measures are crucial for protecting its territorial integrity and sovereignty.
+India’s border security measures protect its territorial integrity and sovereignty.

-• Military Presence: India maintains a strong military presence along its borders, particularly in sensitive areas like Jammu and Kashmir and the northeastern states.
+• Military Presence: India maintains a strong military presence along its borders, particularly in sensitive areas like Jammu, Kashmir, and northeastern states.

 • Border Fencing: Extensive fencing along borders with Pakistan and Bangladesh helps prevent illegal crossings and smuggling.